pdywilson/posts/08_Rentcrawler.md

      } recover {case _ => List[Int]()}
 ```

 This will give me a list of everything that looks like the regular expression '€.*per month' on the webpage.
 The search is based on the html code that is pulled from the url in which I specify my search on apartments for rent in Dublin-City with maximum number of beds of 2.
-The maximum amount of apartments shown on one page of the daft search is 20 so I go through the list of apartments in increments of 20 with a for loop.
+The maximum amount of apartments shown on one page rental property website is 20 so I go through the list of apartments in increments of 20 with a for loop.
 The result is a list of Integers that I can use to calculate the mean and median.

 ## Part 2.
 Database
 I was thinking it might be good practice to store this in a database using a seperate cloud instance, here I used Cloud SQL.